 Brazilian name: surucuá-de-cauda-preta

-The Black-tailed Trogon is distributed in the Amazon Basin with 2 disjunct populations in Panama, northern Colombia and north-west Venezuela and in western Ecuador and north-western Peru.
+The Black-tailed Trogon is distributed in the Amazon Basin with 2 disjunct populations in Panama, northern Colombia and north-west Venezuela.
+See the distribution map at Birdlife International.

 It is found in the canopy and sub-canopy of forest and forest edges where it feeds on fruits including Cecropia as well as insects.
 It often accompanies mixed-species canopy flocks.

 The male, shown here in photos 1, 2 and 3, has a yellow bill, an orange-red eye-ring and a thin white band across the chest separating the dark green breast from the red belly.

 |The undertail is slaty grey with no markings.
 Note how the green on the breast looks very different without the

 The female, seen in photos 4 and 5, is grey above and below with the exception of the red lower belly.
 Note also the grey on the upper mandible which is a feature of the nominate subspecies but not some of the other subspecies.
 The female has virtually no eye-ring.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|